momo4826/momo4826.github.io/_posts/deep learning/website/2022-11-27-getting-started-with-github-sphinx-readthedocs.md

 ### What
 This is my [Deep Learning Notes](...) documentation, very welcome to visit and share your thoughts through Github fork of the project.
 ### How
-Actually, I met many errors(from powershell and ReadtheDocs platform) during building this website, this is the simplest way:
+Actually, I met many errors(from powershell and ReadtheDocs platform) during building this website.
+So here I want to show you the simplest way:
 1. Install Sphinx through pip.
    1. (better to do)create a new environment for your project using conda.
    ```shell